EVOLUTIONARY PARABLES are

 • Publishing Your Parable

-• Parables that inspire, move, or delight and that further the understanding of the Great Story and its importance will be published on this website, in self-published booklets, and elsewhere.
+• Parables that inspire, move, or delight and that further the understanding of the Great Story and its importance will be published on this website for free viewing and download.

 • Parables Writing in the Classroom

 • Patricia Gordon, professor of literature at John Abbott College in Montreal, Canada is developing a curriculum for having her students write parables.
 Mark McMenamin, professor of paleontology at Mt.
 Holyoke College in Massachusetts is inviting his science undergraduates to try their hand at parables writing.
-The carrot here: some students may produce parables that, when helpfully edited, merit a place on this website and in our published booklets.
+The carrot here: some students may produce parables that, when helpfully edited, merit a place on this website.

 • Multiple Versions of the Same Event

 • There is no single way for any component story to be told, and different writers will emphasize different value connotations.
 For this reason, just because one parable has already been written for a particular event, it doesn't mean that a dozen more cannot be written too!
 For example, Paula Hirschboeck wrote her "Buddha Bowl" parable to celebrate the creation of elements in the bellies of ancient stars, and used an enigmatic Zen koan format in doing so.
-Later, Connie Barlow wrote of the same event, taking on the voice of Walt Whitman as narrator.
+Later, Connie Barlow wrote of the same event, taking on the voice of Walt Whitman as narrator (in "A Leaf of Grass").
+Later, Connie created a new storyline with playful characters and scripted it as, "Startull: The Story of an Average Yellow Star."

 • Sharing the Creativity